Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 Equipment

-• Sony A7 IV shooting UHD/4K S-LOG 24-60fps PAL or NTSC on an Atomos Ninja V to enable beautiful colour grading
+• Sony A7 IV shooting UHD/4K S-LOG 24-60fps PAL or NTSC on an Atomos Ninja V to enable beautiful HDR colour grading

 • Sony lenses for stills photography